kelu124/murgen-dev-kit/Session_4b.md

 #### Next steps
 - Trigging from Ch A to get Ch B.
 - Getting more info in the files:
--- Time of pulse
+--Time of pulse
--- Sampling frequency
+--Sampling frequency
--- Number of pulse
+--Number of pulse
--- ...
+--...

 ## Images
 #### Getting a pulse